yuleung/MixBCT/README.md

-The code based on the project [insightface](https://github.com/deepinsight/insightface), We have a separate directory for each method to make it easier to understand and to do reproduce.
+The code based on the project [insightface](https://github.com/deepinsight/insightface), We maintain separate directories for each method to enhance clarity and facilitate reproducibility.

 ### Training Flow ---- An Example: